refinedev/refine/documentation/docs/guides-and-concepts/providers/auth-provider.md

 sidebar_label: Auth Provider
 ---

-import login from '@site/static/img/login.png';
+import login from '@site/static/img/guides-and-concepts/providers/auth-provider/login.png';
-import logout from '@site/static/img/logout.gif';
+import logout from '@site/static/img/guides-and-concepts/providers/auth-provider/logout.gif';

-`refine` let's you set authentication logic by providing `authProvider` property to `<Admin>` component.
+refine let's you set authentication logic by providing `authProvider` property to `<Admin>` component.

-`authProvider` is an object with methods that `refine` uses when necessary.
+`authProvider` is an object with methods that refine uses when necessary.
 These methods need to return a Promise.
 They also can be accessed with specialized hooks.

 ## Usage